From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 Offboard with 60-day transition support to find an alternative consultant

-Positioning: Same great work, higher value delivered through upgraded systems, exclusive access to new frameworks being built, and priority support.
+Positioning: Same work you know, delivered with upgraded systems, exclusive access to new frameworks as they’re built, and priority support.

-Message: “You’ve seen the results we’ve created together.
+“You’ve seen the results we’ve created together.
 I’m investing in systems that will make your outcomes even better.
-New rate reflects that increased value.”
+The new rate reflects that increased value.”

-Critical framing decision: He didn’t frame this as “I’m charging more for the same thing.”
-He framed it as “I’m upgrading my practice to serve growth-focused clients at a higher level.
+Critical framing decision: He didn’t present this as “I’m charging more for the same thing.”
+He presented it as “I’m upgrading my practice to serve growth-focused clients at a higher level.
 Here’s what that means for you.”

-Clients who were growing appreciated the upgrade.
-Clients who weren’t growing self-selected out.
-That was the point.
+Clients who were growing welcomed the upgrade.
+Clients who weren’t growing opted out on their own—and that was the goal.

 Week 4-6: Client Transition Period